ethereum/EIPs/eip-draft_TCT_abbrev.md

 ## Backwards Compatibility
-The biggest incompatibility is that the fork might occur.
-Since TCT might reject some transactions which violate the theorem while original Ethereum might accept those transactions.
-In this case, the network might be forked due to the difference of Block states.
-Therefore, we suggest we first run a testnet like `Goeril` to test the effectiveness, stability of TCT.
+The primary concern lies in the potential for incompatibility, particularly with regards to the occurrence of a fork.
+The Theorem-Carrying-Transaction (TCT) system may reject certain transactions that violate the theorem, while the original Ethereum network may accept these transactions.
+This discrepancy in transaction acceptance could lead to a network fork, resulting in divergent block states.
+To address this issue, we propose conducting a comprehensive evaluation of TCT's effectiveness and stability by initially deploying it on a testnet such as `Goeril`.

 ## Test Cases
 We extract a token contract from this [blog](https://blog.chain.link/reentrancy-attacks-and-the-dao-hack/) as shown below: